 You May Qualify for Legal Assistance

 A lawyer will get you the most Minnesota disability benefits you’re eligible for paid faster.
-Legal assistance doubles your Minnesota disability claim’s approval chances the first time you apply!
+Legal assistance nearly triples your Minnesota disability claim’s approval chances the first time you apply!
 A Social Security attorney cannot charge you anything for legal assistance until after you’re approved for benefits.
 That’s because all Minnesota disability lawyers work on contingency.
 They also provide free consultations to first-time applicants who have questions about the Minnesota disability claims process.
-Legally, they cannot charge any fees at all unless they represent your case and it wins.
+Legally, you owe $0 if you don’t win cash benefits.
 And if you do win, you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!